takemobiteam/takemobi-test.github.io/docs/index.md

 ## Kinesis Ingestion Data Validation

 The endpoint **GET /tui-cps/v1/messages** can be used to retrieve a complete set of possible messages that may be sent in AWS Kinesis Data Streams.
-This section describes one category of messages: **kinesis_rejection** messages.
+This section describes one category of messages: **kinesis_rejection** messages.  **Jamie: Maybe we want to explain a little what we mean by "message" here.**

 **kinesis_rejection** messages indicate that a Booking or a Flight has been sent into the system, but data validation checks upon ingestion from Kinesis indicated that the Booking or Flight had issues which would make it impossible to process.

 Currently, if multiple **kinesis_rejection** messages are applicable, multiple SNS messages will be sent. ***In the future, a single SNS message will be sent with all the applicable messages for the booking or flight.***

 ### Kinesis Rejection Messages for Bookings

+**Jamie Are these lists exhaustive?**

 | message_id                      | Message                                                      | Description                                                  |
 | ------------------------------- | ------------------------------------------------------------ | ------------------------------------------------------------ |